Is My Landlord Responsible For Damage to My Property?

 Coverage limits, or the maximum amount your policy will pay for personal property losses, will apply if you make a claim.

-Most renters policies only cover up to your plan’s limit, so if you have expensive jewelry or stereo equipment, you won’t be covered for the full value unless you purchase extra coverage.
+Most renter's policies only cover up to the plan's limit, so if you have expensive jewelry or stereo equipment, you won't be covered for the total value unless you purchase extra coverage.

 Thus, you should schedule personal property.

-Scheduling means you list your valuables separately on your policy and insure them for their actual value.
+Scheduling means you list your valuables separately on your policy and insure them for their actual vet's

 It's a supplementary policy that you pay extra for to increase your personal property limit coverage.

-When you schedule, renters are available to get full coverage of their expensive items, such as artwork or jewelry.
+When you schedule, renters can get full coverage of expensive items like artwork or jewelry.

-The benefit to scheduling expensive items is that you are covered for anything that could happen to them.
+The benefit of scheduling expensive items is that you are covered for anything that could happen to them.

 Are There Additional Coverages to Add to My Policy?